 PARAMETER RANKINGS SCORE Highly Likely: Near 100% probability in next year.
-3 Fragueray Likely: Between 10 and 100% probability in next year, or at least one chance in 10 years.
-2 Frequency Possible: Between 1 and 10% probability in next year, or at least one chance in next 100 years.
+3 Frequency Likely: Between 10 and 100% probability in next year, or at least one chance in 10 years.
+2 riequency Possible: Between 1 and 10% probability in next year, or at least one chance in next 100 years.
 1 Unlikely: Less than 1% probability in next 100 years.
 0 Minimal (or no) warning.
 3 Warning 6 to 12 hours warning.
 2 (potential speed of onset) 12 to 24 hours warning.
 1 More than 24 hours warning.
 0 Severity Catastrophic: Multiple deaths; Complete shutdown of facilities for 30 days or more; More than 50%of property is severely damaged.
 3 Critical: Injuries and/or illnesses result in permanent disability; Complete shutdown of critical facilities for at least two weeks; More than 25% of property is severely damaged.
-2 Limited: Injuries and/or illnesses do not result in permanent disability; Complete shutdown of critical facilities for more than 1 week; More than 10% of property is severely damaged.
+2 Limited: Injuries and/or illnesses do not result in permanent disability; Complete shutdown of critical facilities for more than 1 week; More than 10%of property is severely damaged.
 1 Negligible: Injuries and/or illnesses are treatable with first aid; Minor quality of life lost; Shutdown of critical facilities and services for 24 hours or less; Less than 10% of property is severely damaged.
 0

-TABLE 4.2: FINDINGS OF THE EXPOSURE ANALYSIS FOR THE PIERRE CHARLES SECONDARY SCHOOL
+TABLE 4.2: FINDINGS OF THE EXPOSURE ANALYSIS FOR THE COLIHAUT PRIMARY SCHOOL

 HAZARD COMMENTS FREQUE NCY WARNIN G TIME SEVERITY 1 DEGREE O F EXPOSURE RANKING SCORE RANKING SCORE RANKING SCORE RANKING AVERAGE SCORE Hurricanes and Tropical Storms This school like the entire island and region was found to be exposed to the Wind Hazard.
 While hurricanes are a natural part of the region's climate system, the recent increase in intense hurricane activity has redefined the meaning of Extreme Wind or Hurricane Exposure.
 More intense hurricanes that carry higher wind speeds and more precipitation or expected (Figure 4-1).
-Likely 2 12-24 hrs 1 Catastrophic 3 нібн 2.0 Flooding (from hurricanes, storms or extreme rainfall events) The school is located in a flood prone zone and drainage infrastructure at the school needs improvement (Figure 4-2).
+Likely 2 12-24 hrs 1 Catastrophic 3 НІБН 2.0 Flooding (from hurricanes, storms or extreme rainfall events) The school is located in a flood prone zone and drainage infrastructure at the school needs improvement (Figure 4-2).
 Flash floods are also likely.
 Likely 2 6-12 hrs 2 Critical 2 нібн 2.0 Drought Drought impacts the entire island of Dominica, with ranging severity but high likelihood.
-Likely 2 24+ hrs 0 Limited 1 MODERATE 1.0 Storm Surge The school is not susceptible to storm surge (Figure 4-3).
-NOT EXPOSED Landslide The school is exposed to landslides and has experience land slippage in the past (after Hurricane Maria 2017) (Figure 4-4).
-Likely 2 Minimal (or no warning) 3 Critical 3 HIGH 2.7 Earthquake Seismic activity is a risk for all Caribbean islands.
+Likely 2 24+ hrs 0 Limited 1 MODERATE 1.0 Storm Surge The coastal location of the school means it is exposed to storm surge (Figure 4-3).
+Likely 2 6-12 hrs 2 Critical 2 HIGH 2.0 Landslide The school is exposed to landslides (Figure 4-4).
+Possible 1 6-12 hrs 2 Limited 1 LOW 0.7 Earthquake Seismic activity is a risk for all Caribbean islands.
 The lack of warning and potential for catastrophic impacts suggest that the school has a high exposure to earthquakes.
 (Figure 4-5).
-Likely 2 Minimal (or no warning) 3 Catastrophic 2 НІСН 2.3
+Likely 2 Minimal (or no warning) 3 Catastrophic 3 HIGH 2.7

-TABLE 4.2: FINDINGS OF THE EXPOSURE ANALYSIS FOR THE PIERRE CHARLES SECONDARY SCHOOL
+TABLE 4.2: FINDINGS OF THE EXPOSURE ANALYSIS FOR THE COLIHAUT PRIMARY SCHOOL